 Mounting these plates between Dynafit race bindings and your skis will give you some fore/aft adjustment.
 This allows you to use different boots with the same skis, adding to their useful life and increasing the resale value of your rig.
 The Dynafit adjustment plates are made with 7075 aluminum, meaning they are light and strong.
 All plates are sold in pairs.

-LTR 2.0 / PDG Heel (Black or Silver) - Rear adjustment plate appropriate for the Low Tech Race 2.0 or PDG binding.
-Also works with the LTR 105 & 115.
-Warning: These do not work with the LTR Plus bindings as the included hardware is not compatible.
+DNA / Mezzalama Heel (Black or Silver) - Rear adjustment plate appropriate for the DNA & Mezzalama race bindings.
+Also works with the LTR 105 & 115 as well as the older Low Tech Race 2.0 & PDG bindings.
+Warning: If ordering for the "Plus" bindings with brakes, please add a note requesting longer screws as the included hardware is not compatible.

 Radical / Superlite 2.0 Toe - A larger range and tool-free setup for the Radical series as well as the Superlite 2.0 / 175.